matter-labs/zinc/zinc-book/src/06-expressions/00-overview.md

 Any syntax constructions computed into values can be used in expressions.
-Zinc does all the type checking at compile-time, so you can build expressions of arbitrary complexity without caring about safety.
+Zinc does all the type checking at compile-time, so you can build expressions of arbitrary complexity without caring about type safety.
 However, you should care about readability and maintainability, since there are probably other people going to work with your code.